-9.4 Exit Interview
+96.4 Exit Interview

+All employees will be given an exit interview questionnaire.
+The purpose of this questionnaire is to gather information on improvement of the City.
 All terminating full-time regular employees are encouraged to meet with the Human Resources Manager for an exit interview.
 The purpose of this interview is to gather information to assist management in identifying areas that are satisfactory and those that need improvement.
+Exit interview information is not confidential and may be disclosed to the employee's manager, the Human Resources Manager and/or the City Manager.

-9.5 American with Disabilities Act Complaints
+96.5 American with Disabilities Act Complaints